linrunner/tlp-doc/introduction.rst

     TLP does not monitor the above events itself but relies on a range of system daemons, namely `systemd`, `udevd` and `NetworkManager`.
     Therefore TLP does not include a daemon and there is no permanent `tlp` background process showing up in the output of :command:`ps`.
+Refer to :doc:`/developers/architecture` for details.

 Features
 ========